Self-affirmation: Actions that promote one's values can reduce perceived threat

 Taken together, the four principles suggest that when confronted with information that threatens self-concept, the person experiences distress and is subsequently motivated to self-defense.
+It is actually affirmation that allows people to see otherwise-threatening information as more self-relevant and valuable.
 However, the defensive reaction can impede more adaptive ways to solve the problem (like engaging in problem-solving or changing unhealthy behaviors).
 It is thought that affirming an important value unrelated to the threat helps individuals to shift their perspective to their broader life context.
 Having a broad viewpoint diminishes the perceived threat, allowing individuals to act less defensively and more effectively.

 Paradigms used to study self-affirmation theory

 In laboratory experiments, psychologists induce self-affirmation in participants in order to investigate the influence of self-affirmation on individuals' well-being.
 There are two chief methods used to self-affirm participants in experimental studies.

 Values essay

 One of the most common ways to induce self-affirmation is to have participants write about a personally relevant value.
 In order to do this, participants rank a list of values from most important to least important to them.
 The list typically includes the following value domains: aesthetic, social, political, religious, economic, and theoretical values.
 Participants then write about the value they ranked as most important and how it is meaningful to them for 5 minutes.